Homeport New Bedford – Let’s Raise the Foresail!

 Thank you to our very first donor, Meg Graustein for your $500 donation!

 In addition to his $500 donation, Fred has challenged his shipmates.
-He will donate an additional $50 for each of the next 10 donations to #HomeportNB.
+He donated an additional $50 for each of the next 10 donations to #HomeportNB.

 Thank you, Shipmates!
 In addition to your donation, you added $500.00 to the funds for the foresail!